markusthoemmes/kata-containers/.digitalocean/README.md

 ```

 ## Guest Linux Kernel Patches
-The GitHub actions associated with this project will build and package linux for use as the guest
+The GitHub actions associated with this project will build and package Linux for use as the guest
 kernel for containers.
-Kata includes a small number of patches against the vanilla linux project.
+Kata includes a small number of patches against the vanilla Linux project.
 Additional patches may be included in our fork for security or bug fix reasons.
 Patches are
 structured by minor version.
-For example, for linux v5.15.48 (`yq eval .assets.kernel.version versions.yaml`) patches should be contributed to `tools/packaging/kernel/patches/5.4.x`.
+For example, for Linux v5.15.48 (`yq eval .assets.kernel.version versions.yaml`) patches should be contributed to `tools/packaging/kernel/patches/5.4.x`.

 ## Releasing
 Kata Containers cuts release tags from stable branches (ex. `stable-2.5`).
 These branch ultimately tie back to `main` but include many backports/cherry-picks.